litchipi/CantReadTh1s/README.md

 ```
     cantreadth1s -f 500 <dummyfile>
 ```
-Will find the maximal security parameters allowing to get ~ 500ms of password hashing time
+Will find the maximal security parameters in order to reach get ~500 ms/Kib of data processing time.

 ### Python usage
 The "CantReadThis" class permits any other script to very simply load the tool into an existing project.
 A very simple example can be seen within the test_script.py file inside this repository.